December 26, 2025

 Risks of Long-Term Investing

-- Market downturns can affect portfolio value
+- Market downturns affecting portfolio value

 What Is Short-Term Investing?

-Short-term investing involves investing money for a short duration, usually less than 1–3 years.
-The primary goal is capital safety and liquidity rather than high growth.
+Short-term investing involves investing money for a short duration, usually less than one to three years.

 Common Short-Term Financial Needs